Maths

 By |September 2nd, 2025|

 Esmée has been teaching and facilitating for over a decade.
 Esmée takes a fun, student-focused approach to teaching, prioritising the student's own learning style to ensure the best results.
 Esmée works a lot with SEND, particularly ADHD and ASC.
 Esmée has a First Class degree (MA Hons Philosophy & Politics) from the University of Edinburgh.
 Esmée loves teaching Maths and is determined to prove that Maths can be both fun and exciting.
-I am happy to feature on socials and websites but will not link these to my own socials, for safeguarding purposes and privacy.

 Comments Off on Esmee Cook